anthay/ELIZA/doc/Eliza_part_2.md

-[^CACM-paper]: ELIZA: A computer program for the study of natural language communication between man and machine.
+[^1]: ELIZA: A computer program for the study of natural language communication between man and machine.
 Communications of the ACM, 9, 36-45.
 Currently available here: <https://web.stanford.edu/class/linguist238/p36-weizenabaum.pdf>

-[^CACM-paper-ibid]: Ibid. page 36
+[^2]: Ibid. page 36